TRSM M.S. Degree Program Admissions Requirements

 Application Deadlines for On Campus Programs

-Note: Late applications may still be considered for review depending on program availability.
+Late applications may still be considered for review depending on program availability.
 Incomplete applications will not be reviewed.
+Admission decisions will be released by late March for fall applicants who apply by the deadline and October for spring applicants.

 - A recognized baccalaureate, graduate or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution.